Armoured train: Russia

 Regular armoured trains have continued to be used by the post-Soviet Russian military.
 Two were deployed during the Second Chechen War, assisting in the Battle of Grozny (1999–2000); one was sent to the 2008 Russo-Georgian War.
 Outside of the formal Russian military hierarchy, Russian-backed militants in the Donbas region of Ukraine were pictured operating a homemade armoured train in late 2015.

 An armoured train made up of two diesel locomotives powering eight various railcars, which carried anti-aircraft weaponry and unknown cargo supported the southern flank of the 2022 Russian invasion of Ukraine.
-A Russian armoured train named Yenisei used in Ukraine was later reported in more detail; it was made up of two locomotives and eight cars.
+A Russian Railway Troops armoured train named Yenisei used in Ukraine was later reported in more detail; it was made up of two locomotives and eight cars.
 Ukrainian sources accused Russia of stealing Ukrainian Railways assets to build Yenisei.
 Russia released video of another armoured train in June 2022.
+In total, Russia's armoured train fleet consist of four known trains: Yenisei, Baikal, Volga and Amur.

 Armoured tram

-Armoured trams were also used, although apparently not purpose-built.
+Armoured trams have also been used, although not purpose-built.
 The just-formed Red Army used at least one armoured tram during the fighting for Moscow in the October Revolution in 1917.
 The Slovak National Uprising, better known for its armoured trains described above, also used at least one makeshift example.